 E – Start again from “A.”

 Once you’ve made your list.
-Ask yourself what you can do to prepare for each situation and are there any that you can avoid?
+Ask yourself what you can do to mentally prepare for each situation and are there any that you can avoid?

 Booze, alcohol, nicotine, caffeine, and drugs make the problem worse and will interfere with your sleep cycle.

-A better idea is to work your way through this first.
-Then, once you’re relaxed, you can have that glass of wine if you want
+A better idea is to work your way through the problem first.
+Then, once you’re relaxed, you can have that glass of wine if you want.

 Even big cities have beautiful open spaces you can wander in.
 If you can’t leave your home, spend time in your garden.
 If you don’t have a garden, buy a few house plants.
 Nurture them.